duhrer/flockquencer/README.md

 ![The Flockquencer](./src/images/flockquencer.svg)

 The Flockquencer is a browser-based MIDI controller and sequencer.
-It is designed to be used in combination with a Novation Launchpad (MK 1), but can also be used independently with only a browser and a sound-producing instrument that accepts MIDI messages as input.
+It is designed to be used in combination with a Novation Launchpad (MK 1), but can also be used independently with only a browser and software or hardware that accepts MIDI messages as input.

 ## Features